d18c7db/atari_system1_fpga/README.md

 * Indiana Jones - Playable without any visual issues but sounds sometimes are cut off prematurely.
 * Peter Pack Rat - Playable, no obvious issues.
 * Marble Madness - Playable with joystick as trackball control.
-* Road Runner - Not playable, boots, can coin up but has sprite issues, also controls not fully functional.
+* Road Runner - Playable, boots, can coin up, controls work but has sprite issues .
-* Road Blasters - Not playable, boots, can coin up but has sprite issues, also controls not fully functional.
+* Road Blasters - Not playable, boots, can coin up but has sprite issues and video is messed up.

 ## About
 FPGA implementation of Atari's System 1 (LSI version) arcade platform from 1984.